 Fortunately, the HVAC industry has a number of excellent solutions for homeowners who want better filtration than the minimal amount found with a throw-away filter, but do not want the comfort or bacteriological problems of a high pressure drop filter.
 These include residential HEPA (high efficiency particulate arresting) filters, deep pleated media air filters, and electronic air cleaners.

 According to the EPA, the air inside your home is far worse than outside air.
-Yet, when it is really hot or really cold, who is going to open the windows?
+Yet, when it is really hot or freezing, who is going to open the windows?
 It’s uncomfortable and unaffordable.

 There is a solution for some homes that improves fresh ventilation without the comfort or energy costs.
 It is called an energy recovery ventilator.
 Not only can it improve air quality, it can actually reduce utilities in certain circumstances.